f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   syscon-2-active(config)# commit

-Now that the out-of-band addresses and routing are configured you can attempt to access the system controller GUI via the floating IP address that has been defined.
+Now that the out-of-band addresses and routing are configured you can attempt to access the system controller webUI via the floating IP address that has been defined.
 You should see a screen similar to the one below, and you can verify your management interface settings.

 .. image:: images/initial_setup_of_velos_system_controllers/image2.png
   :align: center